Dear SaaStr: When Should I Hire a CFO?

 So what are some rough rules?
 This is probably close enough:

-• At $2m ARR, you start to get too many things wrong for it to be 100% outsourced.
+- At $2m ARR, you start to get too many things wrong for it to be 100% outsourced.
 Most outsourced finance resources aren’t great at collections, and aren’t perfect at SaaS revenue recognition.
-Hiring a real controller here will often pay for itself, especially on collections.
+Hiring a real controller / seasoned “finance person” here at least a part-time one will often pay for itself, especially on collections.

-• At $20m in VC money raised, the excuses sort of end for the metrics being wrong.
+- At $20m in VC money raised — irrespective of ARR — the excuses sort of end for the metrics being wrong.
 You need someone experienced to own this all full-time.
 Ideally earlier, but at least by then.
+If the VCs have invested this much, the metrics and numbers need to be at least 98% correct.
+Not just what some outsourced resource that doesn’t really know your business says they are.

-• At $20m in ARR, it’s not too early for a CFO.
-That starts to put all the systems and processes in place you need to scale to $40m, $80m, and more ARR.
+- At $20m in ARR, it’s not too early for a CFO or more practically at least a real VP of Finance.
+That when you start to put all the systems and processes in place you need to scale to $40m, $80m, and more ARR.
 Yes, maybe a CFO you hire at this stage won’t be the CFO that takes you public.
 But that’s OK.
-That’s a ways off.
+A VP of Finance might be better, someone with deep experience but perhaps that full CFO package.
+That’s OK.
+The IPO here is still a ways off.

 A related deep dive here: